 b) any outside activity, regardless of compensation, that reasonably appears to create a conflict of interest or a conflict of commitment;

 c) outside board service as described in Section 6.5 below.

 Sec.
 6 Outside Activity Guidelines

 6.1 Electronic Database.
 U.T.
 System Administration has developed an electronic reporting system that is consistent with this policy.
 U.T.
 System Administration employees other than those who report directly to the Board of Regents requesting approval for outside activities must utilize this system to document outside activity approvals.
 U.T.
 System Administration employees who report directly to the Board of Regents shall seek approval for outside activities from the Chairman of the Board of Regents.

 6.2 Approval Authorities.
 The Chancellor has delegated the responsibility of approving requests for outside activity to the requesting person’s supervisor.
-For Presidents, the Chancellor has delegated the responsibility of approving requests for outside activity to the appropriate Executive Vice Chancellor.
+For Presidents, the Chancellor or Chancellor’s designee has approval authority.

 6.3 Time Commitment.
 No outside activity may be approved if it creates a conflict of commitment.
 The time commitment of outside activities must not interfere with an employee’s primary responsibility to U.T.
 System.